ExistingPerson08/Spacefin/README.md

 ## Features

  - Cosmic or Gnome desktops or Niri wm
- - Automatic updates in background
+ - Automatic updates in background (WIP)
  - Codecs and drivers out-of-the box
- - System76-schenduler enabled by default
+ - Ananicy-cpp with [CachyOS's](https://github.com/CachyOS/ananicy-rules) and [custom](https://github.com/ExistingPerson08/ExistingRules) rules
  - Java preinstalled and set for running .jar files
  - Homebrew, Docker and Distrobox preinstalled
  - Restic and rclone out-of-the box
  - All shells (fish, bash, zsh) preinstalled
+ - Gnome Boxes and quickemu for virtualization
+ - CachyOS's optized repos and linux-zen kernel
+ - Gaming stack (Steam, gamescope, gamescope session...)

 ## Desktops

 ### Main (Cosmic)

  - Custom COSMIC theme
-    - with focus on tilling and minimalism
  - Spacefin-cli for changing themes
- - Preconfigured Zed and VSCodium
- - Gnome Boxes and quickemu for virtualization
- - Curated set of open-source apps

 If you want to install main eddition, rebase from Fedora Cosmic Atomic with: